anionDev/ScriptCollection/ScriptCollection/Other/Reference/ReferenceContent/articles/RequiredToolsForCommonProjectStructure.md

 ### swagger

-[Swagger](https://swagger.io/) is required to generate the `APISpecification`-artifact for .NET-WebAPI-Projects.
+[Swagger](https://swagger.io) is required to generate the `APISpecification`-artifact for .NET-WebAPI-Projects.
-It can be installed using `dotnet tool install --global swashbuckle.aspnetcore.cli`.
+The commandline-command can be installed using `dotnet tool install --global swashbuckle.aspnetcore.cli`.

 ### python